Anna Smashnova

-Anna Smashnova (אנה סמשנובה, Анна Александровна Смашнова; born July 16, 1976) is a Soviet-born Israeli former tennis player.
+Anna Aleksandrovna Smashnova (אנה סמשנובה, Анна Александровна Смашнова; born July 16, 1976) is a Soviet-born Israeli former tennis player.
 She retired from professional tour after Wimbledon 2007.

 Smashnova reached her career-high singles ranking of world No. 15 in 2003.
 She reached 13 finals, and won 12 of them.
 In addition, she won a junior Grand Slam title, the 1991 French Open girls' singles championship.

 Early life

 Smashnova, born in Minsk, is of Russian-Jewish descent.
 Her father Sasha is an engineer, and her mother is Zina.
 She has a brother, Yura, who is a software analyst.
 Smashnova graduated from American International High School outside Tel Aviv in 1995.
 She completed her service in the Israel Defense Forces in 1997.

 Her family immigrated to Israel in September 1990, after Freddy Krivine, one of the founders of the Israel Tennis Centers, invited her to immigrate.

 Tennis career

 Smashnova began playing tennis when she was six.
 She became the No. 1 junior in the Soviet Union at the age of ten.
 She was the number one junior in the Soviet Union from age ten until she moved to Israel at age 14.
 She won the girls' Soviet Union youth championship in 1989 at the age of 14.

 After immigrating to Israel at age 15, Smashnova trained at the Israel Tennis Centers.
 In 1991, she won the girls' singles title at the French Open at age 14.

 Smashnova was named Tennis Magazine/Rolex Watch Female Rookie of the Year in 1994.
 At the 1994 French Open she upset world No. 5, Jana Novotná, 6–4, 6–2.
 At the US Open in that year, she upset world No. 14, Lori McNeil, in straight sets.
 She reached the fourth round of the French Open in 1995 and 1998.

 At the 1996 Australian Open, she defeated world No. 15, Natasha Zvereva, in three sets.
 She won her first top-level WTA Tour singles title in 1999 at the Tashkent Open.
 She won her second career title in 2000, winning the Sanex Trophy in Belgium.
 Smashnova defeated Anna Kournikova in straight sets in her semifinal match, and went on to win the final against top seed Dominique Van Roost.

 She had a breakthrough in 2002, winning four titles and beating 11 players ranked in the top 20, including Jelena Dokić, Justine Henin, and Kim Clijsters.
 In January 2002, Smashnova defeated Tatiana Panova at the Auckland Open and top-seeded Tamarine Tanasugarn at the Canberra Classic.
 In March 2002, she upset world No. 13, Meghann Shaughnessy, at Indian Wells.
 In April, she defeated world No. 7, Justine Henin in Miami, and world No. 9, Jelena Dokić in Charleston.
 In May at the German Open, she upset world No. 3, Kim Clijsters, and world No. 14, Daniela Hantuchová, both in three sets.